City Centre Dhaka

-City Centre Dhaka is a skyscraper located in Motijheel, Dhaka, and is the tallest building in Bangladesh.
-It is located at the heart of Motijheel, It rises up to a height of 171 m.
-It topped-out in 2012, and since is the tallest building in both Dhaka and Bangladesh.
+City Centre Dhaka is a commercial high-rise building located in Motijheel, Dhaka, and is the second tallest building in Bangladesh.
+It is located at the heart of Motijheel, It rises up to a height of 118 m.
+It topped-out in 2012, and was the tallest building in both Dhaka and Bangladesh when the Pinnacle was topped out in 2025, and completed in 2026.
 It has 37 floors, ten of which are devoted to parking.

+The City Centre is also the first commercial space in Bangladesh to be resistant against natural disasters.

 Facilities

 The building houses a small indoor convention center and recreational area, as well as a wide atrium filled with greenery.
 The building is constructed for commercial use but is open to the public.
 City Centre features 'Glasshouse', a premier restaurant open to the city.
 There used to be a Krispy Kreme store at ground floor.